FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

 ![Vivado GUI](images/viv_002.png)

+* The Vivado GUI has four areas (marked in red):
+  * 1: Menu and tool bar
+  * 2: Flow Navigator
+  * 3: Tool window
+  * 4: Console, messages, reports etc. (named tab area in the following)
 * The correct specification of the FPGA component is particularly important for the implementation and the correct assignment of the pins.
 If the wrong component is selected, the FPGA will not be able to be configured correctly later.
 The creation of the Vivado project is now complete.
   * _Note_: The exact specification of the FPGA part is only necessary if you plan to download the bitfile at the end of this tutorial to the _Basys 3_ board.
 If you do not have the board, you can select any other part from the _Artix-7_ family.